Period Calculator

 Knowing when your next period is expected has several practical benefits.
 It allows you to plan ahead for travel, important events, and athletic competitions.
 It helps you identify patterns in your cycle, including symptoms like cramping, bloating, mood changes, and fatigue.
 It also serves as an early warning system: if your period arrives significantly earlier or later than predicted, it may signal a need to consult a healthcare provider.

 Understanding your menstrual cycle also provides valuable insights into your overall health.
 Irregular periods can sometimes indicate underlying conditions such as polycystic ovary syndrome, thyroid disorders, uterine fibroids, or hormonal imbalances.
-Tracking cycle length over time gives both you and your healthcare provider important data for diagnosing and managing these conditions.
-Additionally, cycle regularity is often considered a marker of general well-being, with significant deviations sometimes linked to stress, nutrition, or changes in physical activity.
+Tracking cycle length over time gives both you and your healthcare provider important data for diagnosing and managing these conditions. [acog-2020] Additionally, cycle regularity is often considered a marker of general well-being, with significant deviations sometimes linked to stress, nutrition, or changes in physical activity.

 The calculator also supports fertility awareness.
 By estimating ovulation and the fertile window based on cycle length, it serves as a starting point for those trying to conceive or those using fertility awareness as a natural family planning method.
 While the calendar method alone is not sufficient for reliable contraception, it provides a useful framework for understanding when fertility is highest and lowest throughout the cycle, especially when combined with other tracking methods for comprehensive cycle awareness.